4tfingers/openwrt-headless-rpi-zero2w/README.md

 4. Go to the newly created interface's **Firewall Settings** tab, and assign it to the **`wan` zone** alongside your USB client interface.
 5. Click **Save**, and then click **Save & Apply**.

+* **Documentation Formatting:** Structured into GitHub README format with the help of an AI assistant.